greencloudcomputing/docs/docs/api/trigger.md

 ## List

 Use this endpoint to get a list of triggers in your GreenCloud account.
 You can include the function Id to find triggers for that specific function.
+If the list of triggers is larger than a single page of results you can choose which page of results to view using `page`.
+You can also limit the number of triggers listed using `limit`.

 #### Endpoint